APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [iTree](https://www.itreetools.org/) - Quantifies the benefits and values of trees around the world.
 Is based on peer-reviewed, USDA Forest Service Research.
 - [HAZUS](https://www.fema.gov/flood-maps/products-tools/hazus) - FEMA's Hazus Program provides standardized tools and data for estimating risk from earthquakes, floods, tsunamis, and hurricanes.
 Risk assessment resources and tools from the Hazus program are always freely available and transparently developed.

+## Educational & Informational Resources
+Collections of planning related literature, information aggregators, or similar resources.

+---

+### AICP Resources
+Resources pertaining to AICP certification test preparation and registration

+- [AICP Get Certified!
+Webpage](https://www.planning.org/certification/) - The American Institute of Certified Planners's (AICP) offical resource repository that provides details on eligibility, registration, and preparation.
+Important dates for upcoming AICP "Certification Cycles" are also listed.
+- [AICP Exam Prep.
+Webpage](https://www.planning.org/certification/register/#examprep/) - Details the AICP's "Five-Step Approach" for exam preparation and lists resources/materials to help you succeed on the AICP exam.
+- [PlanningPrep](https://www.planningprep.com/) - A free web-based study resource to help planners prepare for the American Institute of Certified Planners’ certification exam.
+As of summer 2021, the site contains 1668 practice questions and 12 practice exams.

 ## Other Resources
 Other types of planning data & technology resources.